 The weather conditions and high loads that snowboards experience make the construction process complex.
-But it’s not impossible if you’re a handy DIYer.
+But it’s not impossible if you’re a handy DIYer and have access to a Foundry and Machine Shop.
 If your passion is surfing the mountain, we’re here to offer a basic guide to shaping and finishing a handmade board in your home workshop.

 Here’s how to start.

 Step 1: Gather Your Materials

 Most snowboards use a sandwich-type construction that compresses strips of wood between a waterproof base and a fiberglass top sheet.
 Metal strips fold into the sides to help with cornering.

 You’ll need these items to begin building:

 - Strips of vertically laminated wood about 1/4 to 1/2-inch thick

 - Materials to make a press (2x4s, clamps, foam)